 This lock-up provision applies to common stock and to securities convertible into or exchangeable or exercisable for or repayable with common stock.
 It also applies to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.

-Nasdaq Global Market Listing
+Nasdaq Global Select Market Listing

-We expect the shares to be approved for listing on the Nasdaq Global Market, subject to notice of issuance, under the symbol "PEPG."
+Our shares have been approved for listing on the Nasdaq Global Select Market, subject to notice of issuance, under the symbol "PEPG."

 Determination of Offering Price